khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 [Belt Tensioning][15] _VERY IMPORTANT_.

-For bed leveling, use the corner leveling(using the knobs) and then manual bed leveling built into Marlin, it uses 9 point leveling and the process is pretty quick and painless.
+For bed leveling, use the corner leveling(using the knobs) and then manual bed leveling built into Marlin, note that the manual bed leveling offset should be small(like in 0.5 range), if it's too big, do corner leveling again.
 This Ender 3 tends to under-extrude, so when leveling, stop when you feel barely any friction in the paper.

 Calibrations _PER MATERIAL_: